 ‘We were taught Greek and Latin.
 I speak both languages quite well.
 We were told we were taught these ancient languages so that we could read the ancient documents without a translator.’

 ‘But it wasn’t.
 We were never given access to the original documents.
 There was a separate stream, clerics, those with ambitions for the church.
 They had a separate curriculum.
-They were given access to the ancient documents.’
+They were given access to ancient documents.’

 ‘I was emphatically not interested in becoming a cleric but I made friends with some of them.
 They talked to me as if it was a great secret.
 They told me what they discovered and how that was interpreted by the monks.’

 ‘So here we go!
 Hold your breath!
 Amun and Amunet are the earliest recorded gods.
 They were worshipped in Egypt thousands of years ago.
 They were reputed to be the male and female aspects of a single god, the fountain of all life.
-Further, Amunet was supposed to be the mother and the father of all life, without the need for a separate male fertilisation.
+Further, Amunet was supposed to be the mother and the father of all life, without the need for separate male fertilisation.
 She was therefore considered to be both the wife and mother of Amun.’

+‘She is the symbol of matriarchal rather than patriarchal succession.
+She is also the god associated with the moon, whereas her partner Amun is associated with the sun.’
+Piers frowned.
 ‘It is all consistent with the context of what is happening on the hill.
-In a festival of the moon, Amunet could be expected to be dominant.
+In a Festival of the Moon, Amunet could be expected to be dominant.
 However, why did these Egyptian gods have such a prominent place in this ceremony?
-I think I have been told that the celebration of the new moon was or is predominantly a Jewish tradition, but I suppose that might have originated in Egypt?
+I think a festival of the new moon has Jewish overtones but perhaps they got it from Egypt?’
 He looked off into the distance.
 ‘And, to repeat your question why was the Earl involved in all this?’